sami-alaloosi/web-module-challenge-scope-and-closure/README.md

 addSix(10); // returns 16
 addSix(21); // returns 27
 ```
+//my answer

+function createBase(n){
+  return function(number){
+    return n + number;
+  }
+}
+var addSix = createBase(6);
+console.log(addSix(10)); // returns 16
+console.log(addSix(21)); // returns 27

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+In Object-oriented programming, it is really hard to maintain objects while increasing the levels of inheritance.
+It also breaks the principle of encapsulation and not fully modular even.
+In functional programming, it requires always a new object to execute functions and it takes a lot of memory for executing the applications.
 ## Resources

 📚 [Scope and Closures Guide](https://css-tricks.com/javascript-scope-closures/)